 Two Routes to EnerPHit

-The energy demand method specifies a space heating and cooling demand of 25kWh/m2/year for Cool-Temperate climates (the EnerPHit standard graduates energy demand requirements by climate zones where the Passive does not; here we assume UK-based builders) compared to the Passive House standard of 15kWh/m2/year.
-This also includes limiting the percentage of hours with indoor temperatures above 25 degrees C each year (aka limiting overheating) to less than 10% without active cooling.
+The energy demand method specifies a space heating and cooling demand of 25kWh/m2/year for Cool-Temperate climates* compared to the Passive House standard of 15kWh/m2/year.
+Overheating** must also be less than 10% each year.

 Sometimes, though, even if the highest performance components are used, the resulting energy demand is too high for the EnerPHit standard.
 This might be caused by the building’s fixed orientation, for example.